kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_secret.md

 ### Synopsis

 Create a secret.
-Note that for TLS, OAuth and ApiKey secrets, the annotation resource_kind:'*v1.Secret' is needed in order for Gloo to find that secret.
+Note that for TLS, OAuth and ApiKey secrets, the annotation resource_kind: '*v1.Secret' is needed in order for Gloo to find that secret.

 ```
 glooctl create secret [flags]